Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 1 2 4
 ```

-**Before entering another example like creating array with built-in function of Numpy**
+**Before entering into numpy more deeply**

-I think I have to organize this concept of Numpy.
+I think I have to organize this concept of Numpy. i.e about one-dimension array

 As You can see the above two examples. there is a little strange thing.

-When you make 2 X 2 matrix like the following

-I could verify the shape of 2 X 2 matrix with **b.shape**
+When you make 2 X 2 matrix, I could verify the shape of 2 X 2 matrix with **b.shape**

 let's check it with code